pinoOgni/ebpf-samples/README.md

 ### Contributing

 * **Feedback and Contributions**: Contributions are welcome!
 If you’d like to add an example or improve an existing one, please submit a pull request or open an issue.
-* **Experimental Code**: The `tc/experiments` folder contains examples in development, so these may change frequently as I refine the code.
+* **Experimental Code**: The `tc-experiments` folder contains examples in development, so these may change frequently as I refine the code and learn new things.